flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 	Sensor Calibration comprising of Accel, Gyro, Mag and Level Calibration

 Sensor calibration is of utmost importance before you fly your drone.
-You need to calibrate magnetometer every time you change the flying field.
-If your autopilot orientation is not the same as that of your drone, update **AUTOPILOT ORIENTATION** parameter accordingly.
-Similarly, if your external magnetometer's orientation differs from FlytPOD's heading, update **EXT MAG ROTATION** parameter.

-The other sensors to be calibrated for correct attitude are given below:
+The sensors to be calibrated for correct attitude are given below:

 ..
 1. Accelerometer Calibration